 - Provide the liaison with adequate authority to make timely decisions on the day-to-day project issues.

-- Seek a liaison with temperament to work with college students.
+- Seek a liaison with a temperament to work with college students.

 - Liaison should understand that his/her role is to support, rather than conduct the investigation.